jukaradayi/link_stream_benchmark/docs/source/random_generation/graph_normalityAndAnomalies.rst

 ---------

-* An anomaly is defined as a sub-graph in the 'normal graph' that has properties that are overall different than the rest of the graph (density...).
-We then define two types of anomalies:
+* An anomaly is defined as a sub-graph in the 'normal graph' that has properties (such as its density) that are overall *very different* than the rest of the graph.
-      - Graph anomalies : anomalies that occur in the graph, but are not spread over the whole timeline of the link-stream
-      - Stream anomalies: anomalies that occur in the graph, and are occuring at a specific time in the link-stream

 * TODO ajouter plot avec graph d'une couleur , anomalie d'une autre